Arjuna1978/ReactNative_Scripts/README.md

   * You have opened the metro bundler in the wrong folder
   * You have changed your codebase to point to a different Firebase project
   * You are encountering build issues in Xcode or Android Studio

+''''
+bash clearProject.sh
+''''

+## Script: SetupProject.sh
+This script helps me create a new project with my prefered folder structures and connects all the iOS and Android bits for my project, it may be excessive for most, but works for me.

 ## Licence
  * **GNU General Public License (GPL) v3.0**  &lt;<http://www.gnu.org/licenses/gpl-3.0.txt>&gt;